 Periodic Oscillation

 The connection applicant shall ensure the power consumption at the Point of Interconnection (POI) of the project has no periodic power oscillation within the sub-synchronous frequency band exceeding the lesser of +/-2.5 MW or +/-0.25 % of the nominal power of the project unless the connection applicant provides the specific load profile which will be assessed by the IESO.
 This is to avoid Sub-Synchronous Torsional/Control Interactions (SSTI/SSCI) or other oscillation phenomenon caused by the project.

+The oscillation magnitude shall be measured using 1-second Fast Fourier Transform (FFT) window and being averaged over a 10-second rolling window for oscillation frequency equal to or more than 5 Hz, and using a 10-second FFT window and averaged over a 60-second rolling window for oscillation frequency lower than 5 Hz.

+The connection applicant shall ensure monitoring equipment can continuously measure high resolution real-time data for analyzing periodic oscillations within the entire sub-synchronous frequency range.
+The IESO will require the information from the monitoring equipment at its discretion.

 Load Fluctuation